From ‘Only Murders in the Building’ to ‘Tell Me Lies,’ These Are the Best Hulu Originals Streaming Now

 The Handmaid’s Tale

 The 15-time Emmy AwardⓇ-winning drama series dives deep into an eerily realistic dystopian future in the new nation of Gilead, where women are stripped of all power and rights within society.
-Some women are even forced to become “handmaids,” meaning they must serve elite families and used to produce children.
+Some women are even forced to become “handmaids,” meaning they must serve elite families and are used to produce children.
 One such handmaid, June (Elisabeth Moss), is fighting back at all costs.

 Watch: The Handmaid’s Tale